Chambers and Partners Global – Turkey 2020

 Güniz also acts for various Turkish borrowers, mainly Turkish banks, in a wide range of financings including syndications, structured financings and trade financings.

-Advised a syndication of Turkish lenders composed of several Turkish banks in both the bridge financing and the project finance of the Third İstanbul Airport which will be constructed and operated on a BOT basis.
+A syndication of Turkish lenders composed of several Turkish banks in both the bridge financing and the project financing of the Third İstanbul Airport constructed and operated on a BOT basis.

 Kazanci Holding A.Ş and Aksa Doğal Gaz Dağıtım A.Ş in obtaining refinancing and investment loans from a consortium of seven banks.

 T. Garanti Bankası A.Ş. in the US$100 million financing of the acquisition of two hydroelectric power plants and their operating company by the green-energy fund Crescent Capital.

 Lenders in the financing of the privatisation of Karacaören 1-2 hydroelectric power plants located in Burdur; as well as funding of the debt service reserve account, upfront finance costs, development costs, and rehabilitation/replacement capital expenditures of the hydroelectric power plants by Kremna Enerji Üretim ve Ticaret A.Ş. (a subsidiary of Gama Enerji A.Ş.).

 Lenders in the financing of the privatisation of Kadıncık I-II hydroelectric power plants and the refinancing of eight other hydroelectric power plant investments of IC İçtaş Hidroelektrik ve Termik Enerji Üretim ve Ticaret A.Ş.